tanzimmostafa/CS4432_DataScience_Projects/Project2_Polymer_Reactor/Readme.md

 # Melt Flow Rate Prediction From Polymer Production Dataset

-This study aims to analyze polymer production data to predict the melt-flow rate by using several ML regression techniques.
+This study aims to analyze polymer production data to predict the melt-flow rate (MFR) by using several Machine Learning (ML) Regression techniques.

 It utilizes the "polymer reactor" dataset from [Kaggle](https://www.kaggle.com/datasets/apek1999/predict-mpv-of-polymer)